my1396/Econ-Study/_posts/2024-08-12-Productivity-Tools.md

+Q: How to show my installed extensions?
+A: By default, the Extensions view will show the extensions you currently have installed, and all extensions that are recommended for you.
+You can use the **Extensions: Focus on Installed View** command, to show the installed ones.

+___

+### Markdown Preview Enhanced

 Q: How to define MathJax macros?
 A: You can configure MathJax by running command `Markdown Preview Enhanced: Open MathJax Config`.